Snowflake-Labs/schemachange/README.md

 * 2020.1.15.11.35.56

 Every script within a database folder must have a unique version number. snowchange will check for duplicate version numbers and throw an error if it finds any.
 This helps to ensure that developers who are working in parallel don't accidently (re-)use the same version number.

+### Repeatable Script Naming

+Any change script that does not follow the versioned script naming convention is considered to be a repeatable script. e.g:

+* sp_calculate_running_total.sql
+* fn_get_timezone.sql
+* fn_sort_ascii.sql

+All repeatable change scripts are applied each time the utility is run, irrespective of the most recent change in the database.
+Repeatable scripts could be used for maintaining code that always needs to be applied in its entirety. e.g. stores procedures, functions and view definitions etc.

+Please note that all the repeatable scripts are executed only after all the applicable versioned scripts.
+This helps in getting all the versioned parent ddl changes applied, before any dependend code can be applied.

 ### Script Requirements